 The game is entirely controlled by the Mouse.
 Making a selection involves making a left mouse-click.
 Within the Main Menu screens you can use the right button to select an option at the top of the screen.

 FULL SCREEN / WINDOWS

-To toggle between playing in Full Screen or Windows mode, use the F2 key.
+To toggle between playing in Full Screen or Windows mode, press ALT-ENTER.